chasewoith/glsa/wp-content/plugins/cf7-grid-layout/README.txt

 You also have the option to select a dynamic filter, and then the plugin will hook your functionality in your functions.php file to get your custom list.

-=How do I make nice dropdown selects? =
+= 3.How do I make nice dropdown selects? =

 When you create a dynamic dropdown, or a cf7 dropdown field, you add `class:nice-select` to your tag or 'nice-select' in the class text field option.
 The plugin will convert your dropdown into a beautiful [nice-select](http://hernansartorio.com/jquery-nice-select/) field.

-=How do I make powerful select2 dropdowns? =
+= 4.How do I make powerful select2 dropdowns? =

 When you create a dynamic dropdown, or a cf7 dropdown field, you add `class:select2` to your tag or 'select2' in the class text field option.
 The plugin will convert your dropdown into a powerful and searchable [JQuery Select2](https://select2.org/) field.
 You can also enable select custom user options (known as tagging in the plugin documentation: https://select2.org/tagging) by adding the 'tags' class to your cf7 tag, `class:tags`.

-= How do I display a pretty toggle switch on my collapsible section? =
+= 5.How do I display a pretty toggle switch on my collapsible section? =

 When you convert a row into a collapsible section (see [Screenshot 8](https://wordpress.org/plugins/cf7-grid-layout/#screenshots)), you can check the toggle option which will insert 2 data attributes into your html row, with labels for the toggle switch on/off state.
 The default labels are 'yes' for on and 'no' for off.
 You can change the `data-on` and `data-off` attributes in the html text editor.
 Your form will display a [toggle switch](https://simontabor.com/labs/toggles/).

-= How do I reset a form?=
+= 6.How do I reset a form?=
 Navigate to the 'text' editor of the form, select all the html and delete the editor content.
 The plugin will create 1 default row with a single column in the 'grid' editor from which you can design your form afresh.

-= The columns are filled with default html field wrappers, how do I change this ?=
+= 7.The columns are filled with default html field wrappers, how do I change this ?=

 The plugin wraps each cf7 tag with the following html, `